DSC-Capstone/2025-26/assignments/projects/q2-proposal.md

 As you know, your main deliverable throughout the capstone sequence is your Quarter 2 Project.
 In order to ensure that you'll be able to successfully execute your project, you're required to submit a detailed proposal.

 The proposal consists of three parts.
 The proposal is worth 15% of your DSC 180A grade; each component of the proposal is worth the same amount (5% of your DSC 180A grade).
-Below, we describe each component and its deliverables in more detail. **All components are due on Monday, December 2nd at 11:59PM to Gradescope.**
+Below, we describe each component and its deliverables in more detail. **The proposal is due during the last week of classes (date TBA).**

 ### Groups
 {:.no_toc}

-Quarter 2 Projects **must** be worked on in groups; you cannot work individually.
+Quarter 2 Projects **must** be worked on in groups; you may not work individually.
 You must submit your proposal with the same group that you'll work on the project with.
-It is up to your mentor to determine how groups are formed; you should ask them how groups will be formed.
-You're required to sign up and attend the [**Week 8 TA Check-In**](https://dsc-capstone.org/2024-25/assignments/projects/q1-week-9-10-checkin) in groups, so you should try and identify your group sooner rather than later.
+It is up to your mentor to determine how groups are formed; you should take the lead and ask them how groups will be formed.
+You're required to sign up and attend the [**Week 8 TA Check-In**](https://dsc-capstone.org/2025-26/assignments/projects/q1-week-9-10-checkin) in groups, so you should try and identify your group sooner rather than later.

 ### Context
 {:.no_toc}